egoist/dedep/README.md

 ## Usage

-Orginaize all external imports in `deps.ts`:
+Organize all external imports in `deps.ts`:

 ```ts
 export * as colors from 'https://deno.land/std/fmt/colors.ts'